 "That's for you to decide.
 I need to know if you are Cheap Charlie cologne or Good Charlie perfume."

 "I'm Good Charlie Perfume, you'll see."

 The next lunch shift, he was sitting at the same table with a wrapped little box.
-I sat down and opened it, Shalimar, a half-ounce.
+I sat down and instead of opening my lunch bag, opened it.
+It was Shalimar, a half-ounce.

 Setting it on the table I glibly replied.

-"A half ounce, you’re only good for half a date?"
+"It’s a half ounce, you’re only half good?"

-He stared, stunned with no cocky smile.
-He took the package and wrapping, put them in his coat pocket and left without a word.
-It didn't matter if we went out or not.
+He stared, stunned.
+His smug, cocky smile dropped to a frown.
+His eyes darted ire.
+He took the package and wrapping, put them in his coat pocket, and left without a word.
+It didn't matter to me if we went out or not.
 If we did it was going to be on my terms.
-That was what my mind said but Vixen said a half-ounce was fine.
+That was what my pride said but Vixen said a half-ounce was fine.

 The next lunch he had an ounce bottle, boxed but unwrapped as if to say he too was indifferent.

 I opened the box, then the bottle and applied dabs behind my ears and on my wrists.
 After a few moments to merge with my scent, I placed one wrist under his nose.

 It was our first contact.
 He lost his indifference.
 I lifted my hair on one side and let him put his face to the nape of my neck for a sniff with his nose caressed by my hair.
 I was wearing the dangling gold and pearl earrings.
 He attempted to kiss my neck but I pulled back and told him.